 The hepatitis B vaccine is totally safe for most people.
 Most babies, kids, and adults have no problems at all when they get the vaccine.
 In fact, more than 100 million people in the U.S. have gotten the hepatitis B vaccine.

-Like all medications, the hepatitis B vaccine may have some mild side effects: soreness, redness, swelling, or itching around where you get the shot, or a slight fever.
+Like all medicines, the hepatitis B vaccine may have some mild side effects: soreness, change in skin color, swelling, or itching around where you get the shot, or a slight fever.
 But these things aren’t serious and usually go away pretty quickly.
 There’s an extremely small risk of having an allergic reaction to the vaccine.

 If you get dizzy, feel your heart beating really fast, have a high fever, feel weak, break out in hives, or have trouble breathing, get medical help right away.
 But again, the risk of having an allergy is super small.